ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 :   The hostnames that are prompted for this certificate.

 `ACCESS_APPLICATION_ID`
-:   The ID of access application.
+:   The ID of the access application.

 `-i, --instance`
 :   Instance name or ID.
-If not set, the context instance specified by `ibmcloud cis instance-set INSTANCE` is used.
+If not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` is used.

 #### Examples
 {: #example-access-cert-create}